Tiamarth/Arc-for-Discord/README.md

 # Note:

+Nearly done now.
+You really shouldn't have any problems unless you're frequently interacting with Discord's menus.

 I'm currently rewriting this skin to make sure it's compatible with recent versions of Discord (stable.)
 It's a little broken, but mostly useable.

 # Arc-for-Discord